latex3/xpdftex/README.md

 hyphenation mechanism, and some more obscure pdftex extensions are harder to emulate).

-Test documents and other documents explicitly testing definitiosn with `\meaning` of `\ifprimitive` can detect the emulation, but most "normal" documents should (eventually) work without error.
+Test documents and other documents explicitly testing definitions with `\meaning` of `\ifprimitive` can detect the emulation, but most "normal" documents should (eventually) work without error.